EnigmaCurry/curlbomb/README.md

 case, a new self-signed certificate will be generated and used for this session only.

-`--pin` can be used to directly provide the SSL certificate fingerprint to the client curl command.
+`--pin` can be used to extract the SSL certificate fingerprint and directly provide it to the client curl command.
 This avoids having to trust the client's CA root certificate store, and trusts your certificate explicitly.
 When generating a self-signed certificate with `--ssl`, the `--pin` option is turned on automatically.
-This makes the client command you have to paste/type much longer than it usually is, for
+This makes the client command you have to paste/type much longer than it usually is, for example:
-example:

     $ echo "whoami" | curlbomb --ssl
     WARNING:curlbomb.server:No SSL certificate provided, creating a new self-signed certificate for this session